Cysteamine (By mouth)

 - Immediate-release (Cystagon®): If it is more than 2 hours until your next dose, take the missed dose as soon as you can.
 If it is less than 2 hours, skip the missed dose and take your normal dose at the regular time.
 Do not take extra medicine to make up for the missed dose.

-- Delayed-release (Procysbi®): If it is more than 4 hours until your next dose, take the missed dose as soon as you can.
+- Delayed-release (Procysbi®): You may take a missed dose as soon as you can up to 8 hours after your scheduled dose.
 If it is less than 4 hours, skip the missed dose and take your normal dose at the regular time.
-Do not take extra medicine to make up for the missed dose.
+Do not take 2 doses at one time to make up for the missed dose.

 Drugs and Foods to Avoid: